klange/bim/README.md

 ## Prerequisites

-Bim has no external dependencies beyond a functioning C library and sufficient escape code support in the hosting terminal.
-Your C compiler must support C99; if it does not default to C99 mode, supply the appropriate `CFLAGS` settings when running `make`.
-Recent GCC, Clang, and TCC all default to C99 or later, but older GCCs default to `gnu89`.
+Bim has no external dependencies beyond a functioning C library, C99 compiler, and sufficient escape code support in the hosting terminal.

 ### Terminal Support